plaindocs/sourcefabric-development/reporting.rst

 *Before creating a bug report*:

-- Check if someone else has already reported the same issue by searching in the issue tracker.
+- Check if someone else has already reported the same issue by searching the issue tracker.
 Do not give up at the first attempt, also use the advanced search.
-Keeping the issue tracker as clean as possible and avoiding duplicate issues is really important for us.
+Keeping the issue tracker as clean as possible and avoiding duplicate issues is really important.
 - If there is already an open ticket reporting the same issue, please contribute by adding as much information as you can, especially if you think it would help us to easily reproduce the problem.
-- Do not create a ticket if you are not certain the issue is a bug.
-Ask in the forums.
-Our developers are constantly following conversations and answering questions.
+- Do not create a ticket if you are not certain the issue is a bug, ask in the forums.
+Our developers constantly follow conversations and answer questions there.
 - Do not use the issue to ask questions, that's what the forums are for.

 *When creating a bug report*: